apexatoll/aoc-cli/README.md

 ### Initialising a Puzzle

+> [!CAUTION]
+> Please do not check puzzle or input files into your version control system, as this is against Advent of Code rules.

 Run the following command from an event directory to fetch and initialize a puzzle directory and associated files:

 ```bash